SQL Server on Linux Frequently Asked Questions (FAQ)

 What Linux platforms are supported?

 SQL Server is currently supported on Red Hat Enterprise Server, SUSE Linux Enterprise Server, and Ubuntu.
-It also runs in a container with Docker.
+It also supported running in a container with Docker.
 For the latest information about the supported versions, see Supported platforms.

 Will SQL Server on Linux work on other platforms?